 "Using professional 3D design software, we can easily make the 3D model based on oblique images.
 The 3D model directly shows the river image directly, which can be used to calculate the river sediment volume more accurately, and also can infer the impacts of water flow direction and intensity on the dune," said Lily.

 Mapping one of the chemical plants in China

 Wanhua Chemical Plant, one of the largest chemical plants in China, used CW-25E equipped with a CA503 oblique camera to digitally model the chemical plant.
 In this way, they can conveniently and intelligently manage the traffic, volume ratio, sewage management, black water, greenery, and garbage in the area.

 "It takes one to two years for the manual modeling to complete small and medium-sized city modeling work.
 But now with the oblique aerial photography, we can be completed the task in only three to five months, which effectively improves the efficiency of 3D model data collection," said Hermann Liu, Manager at Wanhua Chemical Plant.

 Oblique imagery recreates the environment from the point of view of a human observer, compared to traditional drone surveying (taken straight from above).
 Since the angle of inclination is greater than in the nadir images, the visualization of vertical structures is improved.
 Consequently, the user can immerse himself in images that allow a quick and instinctive recognition of the objects present in them.

-JOUAV CW-10, CW-20, and CW-30 VTOL drones can be equipped with five-lens oblique cameras for high-resolution images that meet the survey accuracy in various industries.
+JOUAV CW-10, CW-20, and CW-30 drones for 3D mapping can be equipped with five-lens oblique cameras for high-resolution images that meet the survey accuracy in various industries.
 At present, JOUAV drones equipped with an oblique photography system are widely used in urban management, land resource management, smart city, emergency response, land security, geological control, power line inspection, and other fields.